-Application : Applied

-Explanation on application of the practice : There is a Remuneration Policy in place for all employees including Directors and senior management.
+Application Applied Explanation on application of the practice There is a Remuneration Policy in place for all employees including Directors and Senior Management.
 The purpose of the Remuneration Policy is to set a formal and transparent process in determining fair and attractive packages to draw, retain and motivate quality people to become part of the team.
 The Remuneration Committee ("RC") reviews the remuneration policy for members of the Board including Committees of the Board prior to making recommendation to the Board for approval.
 Executive Directors' remuneration is based on corporate and individual performance while INEDs' fees are based on fiduciary duties, time commitment and company performance.

-Explanation for departure :

-Large companies are encouraged to comple quired to complete the columns below.
-Non-large companies are e columns below.

-Measure :
+For the financial year ended 31 March 2021, the RC had performed its duty to assess annually the remuneration package of its Executive Director and Senior Management.
+In addition, the RC had also deliberated on the Directors' fees for the financial year ended 31 March 2021 which is subject to the shareholders' approval at the forthcoming 17th AGM.
+Further to the deliberations, the RC had reported to the Board its recommendation.
+Explanation for departure Large companies are requ to complete the columns ired to complete the columns below.
+Non-large companies are encouraged below.
+Measure

 Timeframe :